schmidtniko/visual_marker_mapping/README.md

 # Usage

 Our software works on *project paths*.
-A project path initially has the following layout:
+A project path initially has to have the following layout:

 ```
   my_project/.
+  my_project/camera_intrinsics.json
   my_project/images/
   my_project/images/your_image_1.jpg
   my_project/images/anotherimage.png
   ...
 ```

+* The *images* folder is supposed to contain all images that you want to use for calibration.
+Currently, all png and jpg files within the folder are being used.
+* The camera_intrinsics.json file is something you have to create before mapping (it is not required for detection only).
+See the File Formats section on how to create this one.

 ## Example